spellshape/cli/contributing.md

 ## Contributing to documentation

-When you open a PR for the Ignite CLI codebase, you must also update the relevant documentation.
+When you open a PR for the Spellshape CLI codebase, you must also update the relevant documentation.
 For changes to:

-* [Developer Guide](https://docs.ignite.com/guide) tutorials, update content in the `/docs/guide` folder.
+* [Developer Guide](https://docs.spellshape.com/guide) tutorials, update content in the `/docs/guide` folder.
-* [Knowledge Base](https://docs.ignite.com/kb), update content in the `/docs/kb` folder.
+* [Knowledge Base](https://docs.spellshape.com/kb), update content in the `/docs/kb` folder.
-* [Ignite CLI reference](https://docs.ignite.com/cli), navigate to the `./ignite/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
+* [Spellshape CLI reference](https://docs.spellshape.com/cli), navigate to the `./spellshape/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
 The CLI docs are automatically generated, so do not make changes to  `docs/cli/index.md`.